 TeX/LaTeX was the best typesetting system up to the year 2000 approximately.
 It was free, allowed good mathematical typesetting, produced good quality pdf, and was programmable.
 Free macros for most typesetting issues are available.
 Many textbooks in mathematics and physics used and still use it.
 But then came Adobe Indesign and several other professional typesetting packages.
 And LaTeX fell behind.
 It fell behind because it does not provide what an author needs.
 What does an author need?

-When writing a textAn author needs ease of use in all what he is doing: typing, inserting reference labels, writing tables, writing math, spell checking each sentence in the language defined by babel, grammar checking, thesaurus use, adding bibliographic references, and adding figures - consistently on many files.
+When writing a textAn author needs ease of use in all what he is doing: typing, inserting reference labels, writing tables, writing math, spell checking each sentence in the language defined by babel, grammar checking, thesaurus use, adding bibliographic references, and adding figures - consistently, on many files.

 As far as I know, there is no simple system - often called a LaTeX frontend - that allows just these tasks to be performed simply (even on OSX).
 Counter-examples are very welcome.
-This author uses Aquamacs (an Emacs derivate) to type the text and types the bibliographic references and challenge solutions directly into the text, because bibtex is (was?) horrible for professional typesetting and for macro definition.
+This author uses Aquamacs (an Emacs derivate) or Alpha to type the text and types the bibliographic references and challenge solutions directly into the text, because bibtex is (was?) horrible for professional typesetting and for macro definition.

 When editing text and figuresAn editor needs tools that allow ensuring consistency and quality across the text: